 The company's stock plummeted after then-Chairman B. Ramalinga Raju confessed in January to padding company balance sheets.
 Raju, his brother -- a former managing director -- and Satyam's chief financial officer face numerous charges, including criminal conspiracy.

-The company is India's fourth largest software services provider.
-It serves almost 700 companies, including 185 Fortune 500 companies, and generates more than half its revenues from the United States.
-It employs some 53,000 people and operates in 65 countries.
-Watch the impact of this scandal »
+The company is India's fourth-largest software-services provider.
+It serves almost 700 companies, including 185 Fortune 500 companies, and generates more than half its revenue from the United States.
+It employs about 53,000 people and operates in 65 countries.

 -- CNN's Harmeet Shah Singh contributed to this report.